-“The RDEK Board has completed its first review of the Financial Plan; however, the work on the plan is certainly far from complete,” explains RDEK Board Chair Rob Gay.
-“In addition to the public comment period, RDEK staff will continue to meet with Directors, other municipalities, and various commissions over the coming weeks and a public comment period will be open until the first Monday in March.”
+“The RDEK Board has completed its first review of the Financial Plan and it has now been posted for the public to look over and comment on,” explains RDEK Board Chair Rob Gay.
+“In addition to the public comment period, RDEK staff will continue to meet with Directors, other municipalities, and various commissions over the coming weeks to gather additional input on the draft plan.”

 The Financial Plan lays out how tax dollars are being spent on the more than 100 services offered in the RDEK.
-There are a number of items to note in this year’s budget including connecting Windermere Water to the water treatment plant and upgrading distribution system, the Hill Road dike project in Area A, construction of septage ponds in Area B, Timber Ridge / Eastside Water system looping project, completion of Phase 2 of the Fairmont Flood & Debris Control project, upgrades in Cold Spring Creek, and Phase 1 of the regional organics composting project to establish a composting facility in each of the RDEK’s three subregions.
+There are a number of items of note in this year’s budget, including capital projects such as upgrades to the Windermere Water distribution system, the Hill Road dike project in Area A, Phase 1 construction on the Cold Spring Creek Debris Flow Mitigation Project, South Country Aquifer/Elko Sinkholes Project, a new cell at the Central Subregion Landfill, renovations to the Hosmer Fire Hall, and Phase 1 of the regional organics composting project to establish a composting facility in each of the RDEK’s three subregions.

-The draft 2020 operating budget proposes a 4.7% increase over last year, which works out to approximately $12 on an average $354,000 residential assessment.
-This includes a reduction of 1.6% from the offset of new assessments in the region will help offset the overall impact.
+The draft 2021 operating budget proposes a 3.21% increase over last year, which works out to approximately $9 on an average $379,000 residential assessment.
+This includes a reduction of 1.6% from the offset of new assessments in the region.
 It is important to remember in the RDEK model, municipalities and electoral areas are all affected differently depending which RDEK services they receive.
-The 2020 operating budget is $34 million and the capital budget is $12.5 million.
+The 2021 operating budget is $37.7 million and the capital budget is just over $13 million.

-Copies of the plan and comment forms are available on engage.rdek.bc.ca/budget and through its Cranbrook and Invermere offices.
-The RDEK will be posting a budget “snapshot” this week that provides a condensed overview.
+Copies of the plan and comment forms are available on engage.rdek.bc.ca/financialplan and by request through its Cranbrook and Columbia Valley offices.
+The RDEK will be posting a budget “snapshot” early next week that provides a condensed overview.